 New York State is an "employment-at-will" state.
-Students employed by NYIT will be considered at-will employees.
+Students employed by New York Tech will be considered at-will employees.
 The employment relationship may be terminated at-the-will of either party.
 The at-will employment rule allows a supervisor or the Office of Student Employment to terminate a student employee at any time and for any reason, unless a contract, state or federal law, constitutional requirements, or public policy prevents the firing.
-This policy does not apply to the employment relationship of students who are employed as union employees or in a graduate assistantship.
+This policy does not apply to the employment relationship of students who are employed as union employees or for certain graduate assistantships.

 Authority and Distribution

-Every employee of NYIT has access to this Student Employee Handbook via The office of student employment web pages on NYIT website – nyit.edu.
-The Student Employee Handbook is up-to-date and contains the complete and accurate policies of our institution as of the published date.
+Every student employee of New York Tech has access to this Student Employee Handbook via the Office of Student Employment web pages.
+The Student Employee Handbook is up-to-date, and contains the complete and accurate policies of our institution as of the published date.

 Classification Of Student Employment